Last updated: January 2021

 My apprentice is at risk of redundancy – what should I do?

-With furlough coming to an end, the College would urge employers to look at all options before they resort to making an apprentice redundant and to have a conversation with our Business Development team who can help advise on the different options available.
-The government have introduced the Job Retention Bonus, a one-off payment of £1,000 to UK employers for every furloughed employee who remains continuously employed through to the end of January 2021.
+The College would urge employers to look at all options before they resort to making an apprentice redundant and to have a conversation with our Business Development team who can help advise on the different options available.
+The government have introduced the Job Retention Bonus, a one-off payment of £1,000 to UK employers for every furloughed employee who remains continuously employed through to the end of March 2021.

 I’m concerned about my apprentice’s End Point Assessment (EPA)